 One way our students stay on the cutting-edge of their educations is by getting involved in the various journalism-associated clubs and organizations available on campus.
 The J-School maintains several media operations that serve the information and entertainment needs of the KU campus, Lawrence and the surrounding area.
 J-School students also gain valuable experience working in these media-laboratory operations.
 Getting involved and networking with peers is one of the best ways to jump-start your future professional career.

-KUJH-TV is available on Sunflower Broadband channel 31, with content online at kansan.com.
+KUJH-TV is available on Sunflower Broadband channel 31, with content online on tv.ku.edu.
 Students interested in working in television find KUJH-TV the place to test their skills, producing the station’s daily newscasts and sports talk program.
 Each semester, the station produces other local programs, constantly expanding its coverage of sports, special events and documentaries.
 That means opportunities for on-camera talent, producers, directors and writers.
-Students have the opportunity to work with the latest software and technology.
 Broadcasting experience prepares students to work in the media world from all directions.
-Students work in all areas of production, advised and supervised by experienced faculty members.
+Learn more.

-Students who work on the University Daily Kansan find themselves on a fast track to some of the nation’s leading multimedia news outlets.
-It is consistently ranked among the top college newspapers in the United States, and its reporters and advertising staff continue to win awards that prove they are among the best college journalists in the country.
-At kansan.com, the online version of the award-winning University Daily Kansan, students take stories to another level—multimedia.
+Students who work on the University Daily Kansan and kansan.com find themselves on a fast track to some of the nation’s leading multimedia news outlets.
+The Kansan is consistently ranked among the top college newspapers in the United States.
 The Kansan also provides opportunities to work in advertising, design and online journalism.
-The advertising staff generates more than one million dollars a year in revenue to support the Kansan’s operation.
-Managed and operated by students, Kansan reporters work with KUJH-TV to deliver cutting-edge, innovative multimedia reporting.
+The advertising staff generates more than $1 million a year in revenue to support the Kansan’s operation.
+Learn more.

 The Journalism Student Ambassador Program consists of a select group of student volunteers who are committed, in thought and through their actions, to the positive promotion of the KU William Allen White School of Journalism and Mass Communications.
 Ambassadors lead tours of the Journalism School in Stauffer-Flint Hall and Dole.
 In addition, the student volunteers represent the School at events and programs sponsored by the School.
 Learn more by contacting Vicky Reyes at email@example.com.